Second-language acquisition: Classroom second-language acquisition

 As stated at the beginning of this article, second language acquisition (SLA) research is the scientific discipline devoted to studying that process.
 Consequently, research that evaluates the effectiveness of teaching methods is often not considered part of SLA research.
 Nevertheless, there have been attempts to apply SLA research findings to teaching methods, and this area is referred to as classroom second language acquisition or instructed second language acquisition (ISLA).
 In particular, this kind of research has a significant overlap with language education, and it is mainly concerned with the effect that instruction has on the learner.
 Moreover, it also explores what teachers do, the classroom context, and the dynamics of classroom communication.
 Notably, it is both qualitative and quantitative research.
 However, there are several challenges faced by second-language learners during practical training, especially regarding training environments, aligning tasks with learning objectives, and cultural and economic influences.

 Cited in Ellis 1994 It is generally agreed that pedagogy restricted to teaching grammar rules and vocabulary lists does not give students the ability to use the L2 with accuracy and fluency.
 Rather, to become proficient in the second language, the learner must be given opportunities to use it for communicative purposes.
+This aligns with Krashen's input hypothesis, which proposes that language acquisition occurs exclusively through "comprehensible input", exposure to the language rather than explicit instruction.

+More recent research in instructed second language acquisition has expanded on this communicative perspective by emphasizing the role of task-based and interaction-driven approaches in classroom learning.
+Task-based language teaching (TBLT) is an approach that prioritizes meaning-focused communication while still drawing learners’ attention to linguistic form during task performance.
+Within this approach, tasks provide opportunities for learners to engage their natural abilities for language use through meaningful interaction.
+Tasks are also understood as reflecting real-world language use, rather than activities designed for the practice of specific linguistic forms.Research on task-based performance has further examined development in terms of complexity, accuracy, and fluency (CAF) and its relation to task conditions and performance factors in instructional contexts.

+Interaction also plays an important role in how learning develops during task-based communication.
+Loewen and Sato (2018) describe interaction as central to second language development and in terms of processes such as input, negotiation for meaning, and learner output.
+Corrective feedback is treated as a central component of this interaction, as it can draw learners’ attention to linguistic form during communication.
+In classroom settings, peer interaction provides opportunities for learners to engage in these processes, and learners who provide feedback—such as prompts and recasts—have been shown to improve in both accuracy and fluency.